wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/audit-incident-management/includes/customer-notification-process.md

 *Microsoft shall make reasonable efforts to assist Customer in fulfilling Customer’s obligation under GDPR Article 33 or other applicable law or regulation to notify the relevant supervisory authority and data subjects about such Security Incident.*

-*Microsoft’s notification of or response to a Security Incident under this section is not an acknowledgement by Microsoft of any fault or liability with respect to the Security Incident.*
+*Microsoft’s notification of or response to a Security Incident under this section is not an acknowledgment by Microsoft of any fault or liability with respect to the Security Incident.*

 *Customer must notify Microsoft promptly about any possible misuse of its accounts or authentication credentials or any security incident related to an Online Service.*